artefactory/NLPretext/README.md

 # ["I just got the best dinner in my life!!!",  "I recommend", "It was awesome"]
 ```

 As TextLoader uses dask to load data, file path can be provided as string, list of strings, with or without wildcards.
-It also supports imports from GCS, if your machine is authentified on a project.
+It also supports imports from cloud providers, if your machine is authentified on a project.

 ```python
 text_loader = TextLoader(text_column="name_of_text_column_in_your_data")